What SPF records should partners add to avoid spam blocking of the emails sent from our servers, but still have the custom 'From' field?

 What time is displayed in the Dashboard?

 - Event Date, which is displayed in the Monitoring and Reporting sections, is the local time of the device where the backup runs. - Report Time is exceptionally displayed in the server time—CST (US Central Time zone) in Microsoft Excel reports in the Monitoring, Reporting, and Analytics sections.
 Therefore, in most cases, values indicated in the report do not correspond to the actual time and date at a machine where the report is generating.
 We already have a task to use a web browser time and date to provide the correct value and avoid possible confusion. - Folder Backup and Scheduled Start time is displayed in CST (US Central Time zone).
 This fact should be considered to achieve expected time for an automatic backup on the particular device.
 We already have the task to use to localize time display.

 Where to view and change my billing information?

-On the upper right, click your account name, and then click Billing.
+1. Log in to the Infrascale Dashboard.
+2. On the upper right, click your account name, and then click Billing.